johnmcfarlane/papers/c++/error-handling.md

 The cost involved in testing for these violations varies.
-But in theory, all of them can be automatically tested for without changing the behaviour of the program or violating other contracts (aside from the time and space taken to execute).
+But in theory, all of them can be automatically tested for without changing the behaviour of the program or violating other contracts (aside from those related to computational complexity).

 Further, a subset of them can be identified through static analysis,